 Kraft Packaging Range

 Our Semi Soft and Manuka 30+ Honey is packed and sealed in an innovative eco-friendly Kraft paper cup and lid.
-The packaging is made from natural unbleached card and lined with a plant-based PLA biodegradable liner making it recyclable or compostable.
+The sustainably produced packaging is made from natural unbleached card and lined with a plant-based PLA biodegradable liner.
 Honey is hygienically sealed with a PLA induction liner and tight fitting push on lid.

 We have specially selected and blended honey to stay soft in the container - without the need for harsh over processing or ultra-filtration.
 While other raw honey can crystallise hard as it ages, Semi Soft honey will remain spreadable so it can be spooned out easily to spread onto toast, dissolve into drinks or use in baking.

 Our Manuka MGO 30+ Multifloral honey is crafted in the same way as our Semi Soft.
 The honey is harvested from our hives located in the pristine Nelson Lakes region of St Arnaud.
 All our Manuka 30+ honey has been independently tested to ensure it meets the NZ export standards for Multifloral Manuka Honey with a Methylglyoxal (MGO) at least 30+ minimum.

 what our customer's say